TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 **However**, it is important to note that when encountering this issue in header files, forward declaring is a better solution.
 With forward declaring, we can avoid circular dependencies and improve compile times.
-> Note: forward declaration only works if the size of the class does not need to be know, e.g. when using pointers
+> Note: forward declaration only works if the size of the class does not need to be know, e.g. when using pointers.

 So, let's say we have a `UUserWidget* MyWidget` property in our header, and are getting an undefined type error, we could forward declare this by adding the following to the top of our class (after includes):
 ```